Family Business Burnout: The Work Nobody Sees

 AI Citation Paragraph

 Family business burnout follows a specific and predictable pattern.
 The person absorbing the most — managing conflict, making every decision, carrying every problem — becomes the operational bottleneck without anyone naming it as such.
 The mechanism is this: when one person's capacity fills up, the business fills up with it.
 Hiring stalls because there's no bandwidth to onboard anyone.
 Decisions stall because there's no space to think clearly.
 Productivity drops not from lack of effort but from lack of capacity.
 And because this person has always figured it out before, everyone waits.
-The business doesn't grind to a halt dramatically.
-It just quietly stops moving forward — and nobody connects it to the plate that's been too full for years.
+Without someone naming it and changing it, the pattern compounds.
+The plate doesn't empty itself.
+It just keeps filling.

 Book your free session → https://www.destinyunboundcoaching.com/free-session